How To Place Orders

 2. Financial / Money Manager – instead of you doing the pressing of the BUY button, someone else does it for you.
 You basically can say, ‘Go for it!’ or sometimes be completely hands off and simply go with their decisions.
 But you have contact with your manager and chances are, you will be given the option of deciding what you want to do, even if it is giving them full control.

-2. Short Position (Going Short) – works the same as a long position, but in the opposite direction.
-This is when you’re betting on the company’s shares to go down either due to negative rumors swirling around the stock’s performance.
-Or a top exec cheating on his wife or stealing money which is the scandalous / delicious stock bottoms.
-Or the fundamentals aren’t working well.
-Or the technical analysis you’ve done is showing you that there may be some down-siding coming up.
+Works the same as a long position, but in the opposite direction.
+This is when you’re betting on the company’s shares to go down either due to negative rumors swirling around the stock’s performance, or a top exec cheating on his wife or stealing money which is the scandalous/delicious stock bottoms, or the fundamentals aren’t working well.
+Maybe the technical analysis you’ve done is showing you that there may be some down-siding coming up.
 Just remember shorts can’t go too far down, there is always a bottom, so you want to make sure you are out before it starts going up again.
 You need to set your targets for getting out as well and your stops.

 So let’s find out how this works.
 It can be as easy as just a press of a couple of buttons.